Derry Township, Dauphin County, Pennsylvania: Geography

 Derry Township is located in southeastern Dauphin County, bordered to the east by Lebanon County.
 Swatara Creek forms the northwest border of the township, except where the border is with the borough of Hummelstown.
 The unincorporated community of Hershey occupies the center, northern, and much of the eastern part of the township, and Palmdale is in the northeastern part of the township.
 Both Hershey and Palmdale are census-designated places (CDPs).
 Swatara and Hockersville are unincorporated communities within the western and southern parts, respectively, of the Hershey CDP.
-Oakmont is near the intersection of Waltonville and Wood Roads, Waltonville is in the southern part of the township, and Clifton is partially in the southwest corner.
+Oakmont is near the intersection of Waltonville and Wood Roads, Waltonville is in the southern part of the township, and Stoverdale and Clifton is partially in the southwest corner.

 According to the United States Census Bureau, Derry Township has a total area of 71.0 km2, of which 70.5 km2 is land and 0.5 km2, or 0.71%, is water.
 Derry has a hot-summer humid continental climate (Dfa) and the hardiness zones are 6b and 7a.
 Average monthly temperatures in Hershey range from 30.1 °F in January to 74.8 °F in July.